-In this article we will show you steps to open a saving bank account in any private or nationalized banks and the document requirements for it.
+In this article we will show you steps to open a saving account in any private or nationalized banks and the document required for it.

-Arrange all Documents required to open a Saving Account
+Arrange all Documents

-In case your interest is liable for tax deduction then in absence of PAN card, bank will be forced to deduct tax at the rate of 20%.
+In case your interest is liable for tax deduction then in absence of PAN card, bank will be forced to deduct tax at a higher rate of 20%.

 Arrange opening amount

 You need to deposit this amount at the time of opening your saving account.
 You can deposit it by cash or cheque.
-However, in case you are approached by a private bank representative to open your saving account then we suggest you to deposit your opening amount by cheque.
+However, in case you are approached by a representative to open your A/c then we suggest you to deposit your opening amount by cheque.

 Approach the bank to open saving account

 After having all these details, you can now approach your selected bank for opening your saving account.
 Firstly, you have to cross verify your findings with the bank’s representative and extra facilities that they can offer.
 Bank will give you an application form to fill up.

 After all these formalities, bank will process your documents to their saving account opening team.